You have no items in your shopping basket.

 What are the Different Types of Render Systems?

-In this Blog, we will cover the five different types of render available and each of their properties so you can decide which is the best for your needs.
+In this blog, we will cover the five different types of render available and each of their properties so you can decide which is the best for your needs.

-1. Acrylic
+1. Acrylic Render Systems

 However, this makes acrylic render less environmentally friendly and reduces breathability for your walls, this can create issues with damp.

-2. Cement
+2. Cement Render

 Cement render is made by mixing sand and cement to make a mortar, this is then applied to a wall to create a flat covering.
 Cement is one of the most basic and traditional types of render which when dry, creates a grey cement colour which can then be painted.
 However, a pigment could be added to the mortar to give the render its own colour when applied.